 “The multitude of tokens by which I know you for a great man, the swelling within me of my love for you, the pride I have in you, the majestic reflection I see in you of the passions and affections that make up our mystery, throw me into a strange kind of transport that has no expression but in a mute sense of an attachment which in truth and fervency is worthy of its subject.”

-Richard Redgrave’s estimable paintings and admirable convictions filled the void between the 18th century social criticism of Hogarth and the social realism of Frank Holl, Luke Fildes and Hubert Herkomer a century later.
+Richard Redgrave’s estimable paintings and admirable convictions filled the void between the 18th century social commentary of William Hogarth and Richard Morton Paye and the social realism of Frank Holl, Luke Fildes and Hubert Herkomer a century later.
 For his groundbreaking work both on and away from his easel he deserves to be celebrated as a true Renaissance Man of Victorian Britain.